kaweewatBumrung/loraP2Ppolling/README.md

 - for node you can set Exled that will just toggle when it about to send data. i use it for debug. don't set it if you not using it.

 > P2Ppolling.FSM_polling();
-- both master and node you just use this method to do all the work. it should get call very often so keep the you loop short.
+- for both master and node you just use this method to do all the work. it should get call very often so keep the you loop short and fast.

 > void printData (uint8_t _addr, int success)
 - for master this is the function that you set to get it call every time master finish polling a node.